vegaprotocol/vegawallet-browser/test/e2e/README.md

 ### Test Deployment Scope
 The browser wallet's test deployment doesn't integrate with genuine dependencies like core or console.
 Running the E2E test build outside of the testing environment may generate errors due to missing external dependencies (e.g., viewing key details and accessing asset balances).
 However, during the test run, we utilize a mock HTTP server to fulfill these dependencies.
 This prevents test failures caused by node outages or bugs in external apps.
 The server's configuration can be viewed [here](./helpers/wallet/http-server.ts).
 It's set up and torn down before each test, as detailed [here](./setupMocks.ts)

+### CI Gotcha
+Remeber that on test failure CI outputs test screenshots as an artifact.
+For more information on the CI workflow, see [here](../../.github/workflows/e2e-tests.yml)